AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 And that's a very different thing.
 And my concern is like a lot of these companies, for example, Musk with his rockets, when they blow up, he says, yes, no.

-it's all about trying out, you know, expecting to fail because we learn from a failure.
-Whenever it blows up, we get so much data and information on why it blew up so that we can improve it.
+it's all about trying out you know uh expecting to fail because we learn from a failure whenever it blows up we get so much data and information on why it blew up so that we can improve it.

-So it's all about test it to destruction.
-And from that, the information gleaned will then keep improving our model, our service, or whatever.
+So it's all about test it to destruction and from that, the information gleaned will then keep improving our model, our service, or whatever.
+That's fine.

 accurate, open to inspection.
-So isn't that the worrying thing that systems know?
-That's part of what it of an inch built errancy.
+So isn't that the worrying thing that?

 And the solutions are often just as brutal as like turn it off and turn it on again, even when you're working with the most sophisticated engineers who've come out of the best universities around the world.

 Can I come back a bit on something?
-Because I'm worried that you talking to us is like a god talking to ants that have just realized something.
+Because I'm worried that you talking to us is like a god talking to ants that have just realised something.

 But, you know, when you talk about hallucinations, the idea that AI is hallucinating, but with Musk's Grok, it's not just that it's hallucinating, it's that algorithms are skewing it towards certain.